-Natur-Tec[®] business unit engineers and manufactures biobased and biodegradable plastic resins intended to replace conventional, petroleum-based plastics.
-Natur-Tec[®] has a broad bioplastics portfolio which spans flexible film, foam, rigid injection molded materials and engineered plastics.
+Natur-Tec® business unit engineers and manufactures biobased and biodegradable plastic resins intended to replace conventional, petroleum-based plastics.
+Natur-Tec® has a broad bioplastics portfolio which spans flexible film, foam, rigid injection molded materials and engineered plastics.
 These applications allow for the production of 100% certified compostable finished products, such as bags, food service products, and product packaging.
-Natur-Tec[®] products are renewable resource based and do not contain conventional plastic materials.
-Natur-Tec[®] products provide sustainable alternatives to conventional plastics and enable industry and consumers to move closer to a carbon neutral footprint.
+Natur-Tec® products are renewable resource based and do not contain conventional plastic materials.
+Natur-Tec® products provide sustainable alternatives to conventional plastics and enable industry and consumers to move closer to a carbon neutral footprint.

-To the Shareholders of Northern Technologies International Corporation (NTIC),
+To the Shareholders of Northern Technologies International Corporation (NTIC).
+TOUR DESCRIPTION OF THE PROPERTY OF THE PROPER

-Fiscal 2012 set new records for NTIC, as we achieved several key growth objectives in all three market segments: Zerust®, Zerust® Oil and Gas and Natur-Tec®.
-Furthermore, our competitive position, operations, and balance sheet are all stronger today than they were a year ago.
+Fiscal 2014 was a good year, during which we set new records in all three of the market segments that NTIC serves.
+Our competitive position, operations and balance sheet also are all stronger today than they were a year ago.